Speeches, Articles and Reports

 Tokyo, Japan, October 21, 2007

-“Research universities bear a responsibility in the years to come to address the big, complex interdisciplinary challenges facing all of us, challenges that no one university, or nation, can address on its own.”
+“Research universities bear a responsibility in the years to come to increasingly target our intellectual resources, the creativity of our faculty and students, to addressing the big, complex interdisciplinary challenges facing all of us, challenges that no one university, or nation, can address on its own.”

 PDF (right click to download)